 *Some free products were provided that I mention during this post.
-This is the case with all bloggers, I am just very up front about it.*
+This is the case with all bloggers, like my disclosures, I am just very up front about it.*

 As a travel enthusiast and travel journalist, I envisioned myself gallivanting around the world and bringing my baby everywhere.
 I thought, what a cute accessory.
 My pregnant, pre-baby self, thought, “you’ll see, you’ll all see!
 I will travel everywhere and make it look easy!”
 Then my daughter came and I thought, “I will never travel, sleep or do anything again.
 Ever.”